Antariksham 9000 KMPH: Production

 Principal photography of the film began on 19 April 2018.
 The shooting of the film was completed on 1 October 2018.
 Many scenes of the film were shot in zero-gravity sets in Hyderabad.
-Some crucial scenes were shot in Mahindra École Centrale, which will stand in for Indian Space Research Organisation in the film.
+Some crucial scenes were shot in Mahindra École Centrale, which stood in for Indian Space Research Organisation in the film.

 Soundtrack

 The music was composed by Prashanth R Vihari and released on Aditya Music.

 Critical reception

 Neeshita Nyayapati of The Times of India stated that Antariksham is unnecessarily melodramatic and gave the film 2.5 stars.
 Sangeetha Devi of The Hindu praised the production values of the film.

 Release

 The film released on 21 December 2018.